-For more information about permitted partitioning column types and partitioning functions, see Section 23.2, “Partitioning Types”, as well as Section 13.1.17, “CREATE TABLE Syntax”, which provides partitioning syntax descriptions and additional examples.
-For information about restrictions on partitioning functions, see Section 23.6.3, “Partitioning Limitations Relating to Functions”.
+For more information about permitted partitioning column types and partitioning functions, see Section 26.2, “Partitioning Types”, as well as Section 15.1.20, “CREATE TABLE Statement”, which provides partitioning syntax descriptions and additional examples.
+For information about restrictions on partitioning functions, see Section 26.6.3, “Partitioning Limitations Relating to Functions”.

 This is known as horizontal partitioning—that is, different rows of a table may be assigned to different physical partitions.
 MySQL 8.0 does not support vertical partitioning, in which different columns of a table are assigned to different physical partitions.
 There are no plans at this time to introduce vertical partitioning into MySQL.

 For creating partitioned tables, you must use a storage engine that supports them.
 In MySQL 8.0, all partitions of the same partitioned table must use the same storage engine.
 However, there is nothing preventing you from using different storage engines for different partitioned tables on the same MySQL server or even in the same database.